The Local Approach to Causal Inference under Network Interference: Econometric model

 Our main objects of interest are the average structural function (ASF) and distributional structural function (DSF) that describe the outcome for $i$ associated with a policy that sets the rooted network to some $g \in \mathcal{G}$.
-That is, respectively,
+These are, respectively,

-where the expectation refers to the marginal distribution of $U_i$ under $\mu$.
+where the expectation refers to the marginal distribution of $U_i$ under $\mu$ (see footnote 4 in Section \ref{sec:motivation_model} above).
 See for instance \cite{blundell2003endogeneity}.
 These functions can be used to estimate and conduct inferences about many causal effects of interest.
 For example, the average treatment effect (ATE) associated with a policy that alters agent $i$'s rooted network from $g$ to $g'$ is described by $h(g') - h(g)$.
 Under appropriate continuity assumptions, $h(g)$ and $h_y(g)$ can be approximated by averaging the outcomes corresponding to rooted networks that are close to $g$ under $d$.
-We demonstrate this idea with applications to testing policy irrelevance/no treatment effects and estimating policy effects/treatment response in Sections 4.3 and 4.4 below.
+We demonstrate this idea with applications to estimating policy effects/treatment response and testing policy irrelevance/no treatment effects in Sections \ref{sec:est_asf} and \ref{sec:dist_test} below.

-This ATE is closely related to the average exposure effect of \cite{leung2019causal,savje2021average}.
-These authors consider inference in the setting where the exposure map chosen by the researcher is potentially invalid in the sense that the CTR assumption of Section 2.2 is false.
+This ATE is related to the average exposure effect of \cite{leung2019causal,savje2021average}.
+These authors consider inference in the setting where the exposure map chosen by the researcher is potentially invalid in the sense that the CTR assumption of Section \ref{sec:local_formal} is false.
 A limitation of their approach is that an exposure effect based on a misspecified exposure map may not characterize any policy of interest.
 We limit the scope for misspecification by using a general class of exposure maps indexed by the space of rooted networks.

 We could alternatively consider conditional treatment effect parameters.
 For instance, the researcher may be interested in a policy that alters treatment assignment conditional on the structure of the network.
 Or the policy may alter the network connections conditional on some observed agent attributes.
 In such cases the researcher may wish to consider a conditional average treatment effect where the researcher conditions on the part of the rooted network not altered by the policy.
-Such parameters may in some cases be identified under weaker assumptions than those required to identify the above unconditional ATE.
+Such parameters may in some cases be identified under alternative assumptions than those required to identify the above unconditional ATE.
 This is discussed following Assumption \ref{ass:sampling} below.